-Smoothed mean zonal winds between 2004/2005 and 2020 from different radars located at high- and mid-latitudes (Andenes SMR - Tromsø SMR, Saura PRR, Juliusruh SMR - Collm SMR and Juliusruh PRR) as well as MLS measurements, are used to study two different summer length definitions (see Sec.
+Smoothed mean zonal winds between 2004/2005 and 2020 from different radars located at high and middle latitudes (Andenes SMR-Tromsø SMR, Saura PRR, Juliusruh SMR-Collm SMR and Juliusruh PRR), as well as MLS measurements, are used to study two different summer length definitions (see Sect.
 3).
-The MLT-SL definition is taken when the last wind reversal occurred from west to east westward to eastward at 96 km (MLT-SB) and 82 km at high-latitudes (74 km for mid-latitudes) as MLT-SE.
-On the other hand, the M-SL definition is taken at the same altitude (M-SB and M-SE), but depending on the latitude (82 km at high-latitudes and 74 km at mid-latitudes), when the mean zonal wind reverses from east to west (M-SB) and again, from west to east (M-SE).
+The MLT-SL definition is taken when the last wind reversal occurred from westward to eastward at 96 km (MLT-SB) and 82 km at high latitudes (74 km for middle latitudes) as MLT-SE.
+On the other hand, the M-SL definition is taken at the same altitude (M-SB and M-SE) but depending on the latitude (82 km at high latitudes and 74 km at middle latitudes), when the mean zonal wind reverses from eastward to westward (M-SB) and, again, from westward to eastward to eastward (M-SE).

-With the obtained time series, we analyzed the summer length, studied the variability and the linear tendency.
-We looked into the dates and the different events occurring in the upper and lower atmosphere, to understand the events modifying the summer length.
-Furthermore, we compared the summer length to the ground level growing season growing season length.
-The results are summarized as follows:
+With the obtained time series, we analyzed the summer length and studied the variability and the linear tendency.
+We looked into the dates and the different events occurring in the upper and lower atmosphere to understand the events modifying the summer length.
+Furthermore, we compared the summer length to the growing season length.
+The results are summarized as follows.

-- The summer length is determined by the MZWRmean zonal wind reversal, which depends on the actual latitude and altitude.
-High-latitudes showed more variability than mid-latitudes for both definitions.
+- The summer length is determined by the mean zonal wind reversal, which depends on the actual latitude and altitude.
+High latitudes showed more variability than middle latitudes for both definitions.
 The summer beginning presents most of the variability that is transferred to the summer length.
-The summer end occurs for all latitudes in the same week, before the autumn equinox and presents no significant linear trend. - MLT-SL definition: the summer starts around 7 May at high-latitudes (SL=136 days) and around 29 April at mid-latitudes (SL=141 days), showing a shorter summer length at high-latitudes.
-This definition presents no significant trends and the events studied (MSSW, sPJOstrong polar-night jet oscillations, ENSO, QBO and Lyman-α), do not seem to affect the duration of the summer.
-Nevertheless, we have found strong evidence of abnormal behavior in the years 2004, 2012 and

-2013, also observed by Hall and Tsutsumi (2020).
-Particularly the year 2013 has been reported by Fiedler et al. (2015) to present high planetary wave activity later than the usual time, producing an earlier MZWRmean zonal wind reversal.
+The summer end occurs for all latitudes in the same week before the autumn equinox and presents no significant linear trend. - MLT-SL definition: the summer starts around 7 May at high latitudes (SL = 136 d) and around 29 April at middle latitudes (SL = 141 d), showing a shorter summer length at high latitudes.
+This definition presents no significant trends, and the events studied (MSSW, strong polar-night jet oscillations, ENSO, QBO and Lyman α) do not seem to affect the duration of the summer.
+Nevertheless, we have found strong evidence of abnormal behavior in the years 2004, 2012 and 2013, also observed by Hall and Tsutsumi (2020).
+Particularly the year 2013 has been reported by Fiedler et al. (2015) as presenting high planetary wave activity later than the usual time, producing an earlier mean zonal wind reversal.